abumchisom/abumchisom/README.md

 ## About Me

-I'm currently a 200 level student of Computer Science, advancing a career in cybersecurity, while still being a Technical Writer.
+I'm currently a 200-level student of Computer Science, advancing a career in cybersecurity, while still being a Technical Writer.

 My current work revolves around **setting up SIEM solutions to monitor and defend threats.
 Additionally, I combine OSINT skills as a CTI analyst to find cues that may be of harm to organizations**.